 - Like Sonic 2, all versions of Sonic 3 have both English and Japanese content.
 However, lockout prevents Sonic 3 US or PAL versions from seeing the "Miles" level end card, or Japan versions from seeing the "Tails" level end card.
 Using a region patch code will restore this behavior.

-- Knuckles' theme is just a set of drums that lasts for roughly 2 seconds, and loops forever.
-However, at around the 34 second mark (@60FPS), you can hear a brief voice sample before the next section of drums.
-This in and of itself isn't particularly interesting, but it should also be noted that whenever the song plays in-game, it's always in scripted events; the song only ever plays for a maximum of 10 seconds or so.
+- Knuckles' theme is just a set of drums that lasts for roughly two seconds, and loops forever.
+However, at around the 34-second mark (@60FPS) is a brief voice sample before the next section of drums.
+This in and of itself isn't particularly interesting, but it should also be noted that whenever the song plays in-game it's always in scripted events; the song only ever plays for a maximum of 10 seconds or so.
 The only way to listen to this small sample is to use the sound test, jump just before the bridge collapses in the transition from Angel Island to Hydrocity and land on the piece of land that you fought the boss on and listen to it there, or wait after Knuckles bombs the building near the end of Launch Base Act 1.